G4lile0/tinyGS/README.md

 After that, the project should be loaded in visual studio and ready to configure and build.

 ### Configure the project
 First we need to select the board.
-To do so, open the `src/Fossa_GroundStation/platformio.ini` file and uncomment one of the lines at the beggining of the file depending on the board you are going to use TTGO ot Heltec.
+To do so, open the `src/Fossa_GroundStation/platformio.ini` file and uncomment one of the lines at the beggining of the file depending on the board you are going to use TTGO or Heltec.

 ```
 default_envs =